AndrewJVella/Keybird-Password-Manager/README.txt

 bash ./install.sh

 That's it.
 The ls command should show you a Keybird directory.

+(The mac version provides opening directions in a screenshot.)

 -WELCOME TO KEYBIRD-
 The purpose of Keybird is to improve the accessibility of password managers without compromising security.